GoogleContainerTools/kaniko/README.md

 #### --ignore-path

 Set this flag as `--ignore-path=<path>` to ignore path when taking an image snapshot.
 Set it multiple times for multiple ignore paths.

+### --image-fs-extract-retry

+Set this flag to the number of retries that should happen for the extracting an image filesystem.
+Defaults to `0`.

 ### Debug Image